Some foods, including soy, dairy, and specific fats, may lower testosterone levels in the body.

 Anyone with concerns about their testosterone levels might also consider giving up or limiting drinking alcohol.
 This may be especially true for males.

 While some studies have found evidence that a small amount of alcohol increases testosterone levels in men, this is generally not the case.
-As a study posted to Current Drug Abuse Review notes, heavy drinking or regular drinking over long periods causes a decrease of testosterone in males.
+As a study posted to

 The paper also notes that alcohol consumption causes an increase in testosterone levels in women.